geminerald/pressie/README.md

 #### Site Owner Future Goals:
 * Offer a premium (paid) service which would allow for greater specification, ranking gifts in order etc. etc.
 * Direct users towards specific websites such as Amazon, Groupon etc. with a view to taking a referral fee per click.
+* Sell ad space on wishlist creation page to give the buyer ideas for what they may want based on their web use.
+* Add Premium Links to View Wishlist page so that buyers can be directed to a specific shop for a fee
+* Add a feature that checks for other places to buy an item apart from the one provided and advises the buyer if they could get the gift cheaper elsewhere.

 ## User Requirements and Expectations: